IGME-202-2221/project-2-tangj07/README.md

 ## Make it Your Own

-- _List out what you added to your game to make it different for you_ In order to spawn more follower sheep, the player needs to collect an item that spawns in the world.
+- _List out what you added to your game to make it different for you_ In order to spawn more follower sheep, the player needs to collect eggs that spawns in the world.
 - _If you will add more agents or states make sure to list here and add it to the documention above_
 - _If you will add your own assets make sure to list it here and add it to the Sources section I will be drawing my own assets.